The Last Dagestanese Tightrope Walkers

 Then, little by little, tightrope walking became a way of making a good living in these remote places, where in some heighly perched areas nothing can grow.
 Thus, performers started to travel from villages to villages and celebrations to celebrations showing their art.
 Over the course of their performances, some made such a good living that the discipline became attractive and the artists redoubtable!
 The soviet circuses came to recruit in the depths of Dagestan in villages where one says that every soul can practice the discipline.

 But today everything has changed; many of these villages too remote undergo a massive rural exodus.
 Tightrope walking no longer interests and no longer pays.
 The youngsters dream of moving to the capital where they will become taxi driver.
-Others more credulous are recruited by the Islamic State to fight in Syria.
 But to fight this cultural impoverishment, some still resist and continue to practice however difficult it may be while others try hard to transmit and have open schools where everyone can learn the Dagestani tightrope art.